rt8/data-science/aws_lambda.md

 # AWS Lambda

-Publish to SNS.
+Publish message to SNS.
 This will pass json data to another lambda function that is triggered by SNS subscription.
 ```python
 import boto
 import json